Skip to main content

 Knowledge

-1.Students are familiar with key personality theories, their historical evolution and modern trends.
-Students know and understand basic principles of personality psychology, outlining the specificities and application of different theoretical approaches in practice.
-Students know classical and contemporary personality theories and understand their differences by assessing their importance and limitations in studying human behavior and personality.
-Students are familiar with the versatility of theoretical strategies and their application in personality research in different contexts.
-Students know the practical application possibilities for acquired knowledge through observations and analysis of personality expressions in different living conditions.
+1.Student: is familiar with key personality theories, their historical evolution and modern trends; knows and understands the basic principles of personality psychology, the specificities of different theoretical approaches and the possibilities for their application in practice; is familiar with classical and modern personality theories, understands their differences, meaning and limitations in the study of human behaviour and personality; knows the different theoretical strategies and how they can be applied in different contexts; is familiar with practical applications through observations and analysis of personality expressions in different living conditions.

 Skills